Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Voxel-Based Ray Tracing of Dynamic Line Sets

 \subsection{Ray-Tracing}

-Using the \textit{A-Buffer}, voxel-based ray-tracing can be used to render all lines front to back using voxel-based ray tracing.
-We trace a single ray for every pixel on the screen and octree traversal is used to efficiently identify the first occupied voxel of the \textit{culling pyramid}.
-DDA is then used to efficiently move from voxel face to voxel face along the view ray.
-For every visited voxel, the A-Buffer is queried for the line segments intersecting that voxel.
-Analytical ray-capsule intersection tests \cite{quilezIntersectors} are then used with the clipping planes described in section \ref{method:voxelization} to determine whether and where the ray hits the clipped capsule.
-To guarantee correct ordering, only ray-capsule intersections that lie within the current voxel are considered.
-Because of our conservative voxelization, every ray will pass through a voxel that contains both the index and the intersection point of each intersecting primitive.
+Using the per-voxel fragment lists, we render all lines front to back using voxel-based ray tracing.
+We trace a single ray for every pixel and use octree traversal to efficiently identify the first occupied voxel of the culling pyramid.
+We then traverse the voxel grid using DDA and query each voxel's fragment list for intersecting line segments.
+We use a ray-capsule intersection test \cite{quilezIntersectors}, combined with clipping planes, to compute the intersection point with the clipped capsule.
+To guarantee correct hit ordering, we only consider intersection points within the current voxel.
+Thanks to conservative voxelization, every ray passes through a voxel containing both the primitive index and intersection point of each intersecting primitive.

-When rendering opaque geometry, only the closest intersection point within a voxel needs to be determined, after which the algorithm can employ early ray termination and proceed to shading, making ray-tracing especially effective for opaque geometry.

-When rendering transparent geometry, we need to capture all ray-capsule hits within a voxel need to be captured in visibility order.
-Storing many ray-capsule hits into private GPU memory, however, increases register pressure and slows down performance considerably.
-For this reason, each hit is encoded in a single 32-bit unsigned integer by storing the per-voxel hit depth in the most significant 16 bits and the per-voxel fragment index in the least significant 16 bits.
-The closest \(k\) hits are found by insertion sorting the depth-index keys in private memory as fragments arrive.
+When rendering opaque geometry, only the closest intersection point within a voxel needs to be determined, after which we employ early ray termination and proceed to shading, making ray tracing especially effective for opaque geometry.
+When rendering transparent geometry, we need to capture all ray-capsule hits within a voxel in visibility order.
+Storing all hits in private GPU memory, however, increases register pressure and reduces performance.
+We therefore encode each hit in a single 32-bit integer by storing the per-voxel hit depth in the most significant 16 bits and the per-voxel fragment index in the least significant 16 bits.
+We obtain the closest \(k\) hits by insertion-sorting the depth-index keys in private memory as fragments arrive.
 Only then do we evaluate shading and blend the fragments to the screen.
-When a voxel contains more than \(k\) hits occur within a voxel, the procedure is repeated, this time only considering fragments with a depth larger than the \(k\)th entry from last iteration.
-Using this sorting strategy, ground truth transparency is achieved, the result of which is shown on the left in Figure \ref{fig:teaser} shows an example of a semi-transparent rendering using this technique.
+When a voxel contains more than \(k\) hits, we repeat the procedure, considering only fragments deeper than the \(k\)th entry from the last iteration.
+Using this sorting strategy, we achieve ground-truth transparency. \cref{fig:teaser} shows an example of a semi-transparent rendering using this technique.